 Prohibitions including whether you can bring your dog:

 no rubbish bins so take your rubbish home with you, fishing from bank only

 10am to 6pm during daylight savings.
 Can be closed earlier outside of daylight savings.

 Yes, including disabled parking and wheelchair accessible toilet

 Camping is not permitted at Aura Vale Lake.
-If you are planning to stay overnight in the area, you can try
+If you are planning to stay overnight in the area near this former swim,

 13 km by road to the north